Demmythetechie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 10: delete files with .js extensions in current directories and subfolders Task 11: Counts number of directories and sub directories Task 12: displays the 10 newest files in the current directory.
+Task 13: script that takes a list of words as input and prints only words that appear exactly once.